-- 1 Eliminate waste and pollution;
+Eliminate waste and pollution;

-- 2 Circulate products and materials (at their highest value); and
+Circulate produ (at their highest ts and materials value); and

-- 3 Regenerate nature.
+Regenerate nat ıre.

 In a linear economic model, natural resources are made into products that are finite and eventually become waste as a result of their design and manufacturing.
 In contrast, the circular economy is underpinned by a transition to renewable energy and material; it seeks to divert economic activity away from the consumption of finite resources.
 The circular economy is a resilient, sustainable system which benefits people, the economy, and the environment.